How We Learned about Conditional Love

 Your “Imagined Parent’s” circuit in your neural pathways is established early in your life, and runs autonomously in the background by the time you leave the house.
 It becomes so automatic, and you are so used to it as part of your thought process, that you probably don’t notice it.
 Your unconscious belief system is helping you follow many behaviors and make decisions without you being aware of it.

 Even if your parents were very unconditionally loving there were the influences.
-Childhood friends give you signals that you are cool and accepted, or the make fun of you.
+Childhood friends give you signals that you are cool and accepted, or they make fun of you.
 We know kids can be pretty mean in making fun of each other.
 We try to wear the “right’ clothes, what to say, what to avoid and how to act “cool” so we don’t get made fun of.
 We want approval and we fear rejection.
 Over years, your behaviors become unconsciously automatic to get along.
-You are approved of and accepted of by these friends based on these conditions.
+You are approved of and accepted by these friends based on these conditions.

 In many ways this can be very useful and helpful.
 The world is a complex and busy place, and we need some automated protocols to make choices in navigating life.
 This can all work well if the patterns in place are based in reality, and love.